 Stuart Cochran (Dean, Strategic Planning and Accreditation)

 As Dean of Strategic Planning and a member of the Senior Staff, Dr. Cochran is involved in many of the day-to-day issues of building a new college.
-As a member of the College planning team since early 2009 and a Deputy to the Project Director Tracy Meade, he helped guide the process that led to approval by the CUNY Board of Trustees and the New York State Department of Education of the Application for Opening a New College and A Proposal for the Initial Programs of Study (January 2011).
+As a member of the College planning team since early 2009 and a Deputy to the Project Director, he helped guide the process that led to approval by the CUNY Board of Trustees and the New York State Department of Education of the Application for Opening a New College and A Proposal for the Initial Programs of Study (January 2011).
 Since 2012 he has overseen the extensive work at the college in developing plans for assessment (both student learning outcomes and institutional effectiveness) and an accreditation site visit by NYSED that led to a vote in December 2012 by the Board of Regents accrediting the College for five years with an interim report after three years.
-He is the College’s co-liaison of the Foundations of Excellence first year self-study, and as the Middle States Commission for Higher Education accreditation liaison officer, he is co chairing the Steering Committee in a multiyear self-study process in preparation for a site visit in late March 2017.
+He was the College’s co-liaison of the Foundations of Excellence first year self-study, and as the Middle States Commission for Higher Education accreditation liaison officer, he is co chairing the Steering Committee in a multiyear self-study process in preparation for a site visit in late March 2017.
 In June 2017, the Middle States Commission voted to accredit Guttman Community College with a monitoring report due September 1, 2018.
 With senior staff, Dr. Cochran leads the College’s strategic planning, including its Performance Management Process goal-setting, and served as Secretary to the Guttman College Council from 2012 through 2017.
 Upon approval of the new governance plan in 2017, he convened the implementation team that oversaw elections for the Council, its standing committees, the Academic Senate, and Personnel Committees all of which were effective February 1, 2018.